influxdata/docs-v2/content/v2.0/collect-data/advanced-telegraf.md

 * Telegraf 1.9.2 or later must be used
 * Telegraf 1.9.x is required to use the `https://` option.
-* All plugins are not currently supported.
-Check back for additional plugin support!
+* All Telegraf plugins are supported, but only a subset are configurable using the InfluxDB UI.
 * If you have a Telegraf agent (v.
 1.8 or later) running, you can enable the InfluxDB v2 output plugin to "dual land" data using both your existing InfluxDB 1.x and InfluxDB 2.0 instances.

 ## Create a Telegraf configuration